How Construction Managers Can Encourage Employee Health

 - A subcontractor guide to better construction worker health and health toolkits made available to small and medium business partners to help them commit to the right levels of employee health.

-Through better understanding and better communication, and by embedding it into a project as a key priority, construction managers can improve employee health all round.
+Through better understanding and better communication, and by embedding it into a project as a key priority, construction managers can improve employee health.